mrinx/openshift-httpd-php/README.md

 I got inspired by similar project by [boekkooi](https://github.com/boekkooi/openshift-diy-nginx-php).

-I'm currently trying to eliminate bashism in my scripts.
-I didn't test the scripts for a long time, so it's possible that I broke something.
+I'm currently in a phase of eliminating bashisms from my scripts.